Causal Testing: Finding Defects' Root Causes: Causal Testing Applicability to Real-World Defects

 \section{Causal Testing Applicability to Real-World Defects}

-To evaluate the usefulness and applicability of causal testing to real-world defects, we conducted an evaluation on the Defects4J benchmark~\cite{Just14defects4j}.
+To evaluate the usefulness and applicability of Causal Testing to real-world defects, we conducted an evaluation on the Defects4J benchmark~\cite{Just14defects4j}.
 Defects4J is a collection of reproducible defects found in real-world, open-source Java software projects: Apache Commons Lang, Apache Commons Math, Closure compiler, JFreeChart, and Joda-Time.
-For each defect, Defects4J provides a defective and a repaired version of the source code, along with the developer-written test suites that exhibit the defect.
+For each defect, Defects4J provides a buggy version and fixed version of the source code, along with the developer-written test suites, which include one or more tests that fail on the buggy version but pass on the fixed version.

-We manually went through 330 defects in four of the five projects in the Defects4J benchmark and categorized them based on whether causal testing would work and whether it would be useful in identifying the root cause of the defect.
-We excluded Joda-Time from our analysis because of difficulty reproducing the defects.
-(Some of these difficulties have been documented in the Joda-Time issue tracker: \url{https://github.com/dlew/joda-time-android/issues/37}.)
+We manually examined 330 defects in four of the five projects in the Defects4J benchmark and categorized them based on whether Causal Testing would work and whether it would be useful in identifying the root cause of the defect.
+We excluded Joda-Time from our analysis because of difficulty reproducing the defects.\footnote{Some such difficulties have been documented in the Joda-Time issue tracker:\\ \url{https://github.com/dlew/joda-time-android/issues/37}.}